Anglo-Amalgamated: History

+The year 1961 was the company's strongest to date.

 In 1962, Associated British Picture Corporation (ABPC) purchased 50% of the shares of Anglo Amalgamated.
 In 1967 they took over 74%.

 At its peak Anglo Amalgamated made a return of £3 million a year.
+After the company went into partnership with EMI Films it became "Anglo-EMI".

-Its library is now owned by StudioCanal via Cannon Films.
+Its library is now owned by StudioCanal via Lumiere Pictures and Television.